sensu/sensu-docs/content/sensu-go/6.0/learn/glossary.md

 [Read more about hooks][5].

 ## Mutator
-An executable the backend runs prior to a handler to transform event data.
+An executable the backend runs prior to a handler to transform observation data (events).
 [Read more about mutators][11].

 ## Plugin
-Executables designed to work with Sensu event data either as a check, mutator, or handler plugin.
+Executables designed to work with Sensu observation data (events) either as a check, mutator, or handler plugin.
 You can write your own check executables in Go, Ruby, Python, and more, or use one of more than 200 plugins shared by the Sensu community.
 [Read more about plugins][6].